“Volunteerism is the voice of the people put into action. These actions shape and mold the present into the future of which we can all be proud.”

 Between March and July

 We hosted several virtual Lunch and Learns to remain connected to the purpose of our organizations and the SEUW funded agencies.
-In lieu of Emerging Leaders providing lunch during the Lunch and Learns, we sent breakfast and lunch to Helpline Center, Children’s Inn, United Childcare Center, and EmBe staff and families.
+In lieu of Emerging Leaders providing lunch during the Lunch and Learns, we sent breakfast and lunch to Helpline Center, Children’s Home Shelter for Family Safety, United Childcare Center, and EmBe staff and families.
 However, we admit it was tough engaging you, our membership, in virtural experiences.
 As leaders, we want to be out there, in person, making an impact!

 We saw a glimpse of hope in August when we hosted our first School Supply Drive for KidStop.
 We set up a drive-through drop-off in the First Lutheran Church parking lot.
 Thank you, First Lutheran, for hosting us!
 The community donated 4 large moving boxes of school supplies, benefitting 60 students who were preparing to return to school in the fall.
 Supplies also benefited the KidStop afterschool programs.